Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Quick rule of thumb

-The lower your off-peak unit rate and the longer the off-peak window, the easier it is to benefit — but only if your household can use that window regularly.
+The lower your off-peak unit rate, the longer the off-peak window, and the more usage you can move into it, the easier it is to beat the July 2026 cap.
+If you can’t shift much, a competitive fixed tariff around the cap is often the lower-risk option.
 If you’re not sure, comparing quotes based on your details is the safest way to avoid a costly switch.

 Regional considerations, meter types & eligibility